HMS Santa Margarita

 HMS Santa Margarita was a 36-gun fifth-rate frigate of the Royal Navy.
 She had been built for service with the Spanish Navy, but was captured after five years in service, eventually spending nearly 60 years with the British.

 Spanish career

-Santa Margarita was built at Ferrol in 1774.
+Santa Margarita was built at Ferrol, Spain and launched in 1774.
 In the action of 11 November 1779 Captain Alex Graeme of brought her to battle off Lisbon and captured her.
-She was taken into Royal Navy service by an Admiralty order of 16 March 1780; she was then repaired and refitted at Sheerness between February 1780 and June 1781.
+She was taken into Royal Navy service by an Admiralty order of 16 March 1780; Santa Margarita was then repaired and refitted at Sheerness between February 1780 and June 1781.